Chaffles Recipe

 Step 1- Make the batter.
 Start by whisking together all the ingredients until combined.

 Step 2- Cook the chaffles.
-Grease and heat a waffle iron and once it is hot, pour the batter onto the waffle iron and cook for 3-4 minutes, or as per your waffle iron settings.
+Grease and heat a waffle iron, and once it is hot, pour the batter onto the waffle iron and cook for 3 minutes.

 Step 3- Serve.
 Remove the chaffle from the hot iron and serve immediately with your favorite toppings.

 • Use the Right Cheese.
 As cheese is one of the three ingredients, it plays a huge role in the structure and flavor of the chaffles.
-Opt for a cheese that melts well, like mozzarella, Monterey jack, or my favorite, pepper jack.
+I recommend choosing a cheese that melts well, like mozzarella, Monterey Jack, or my favorite, pepper jack.

 • Adjust the flour.
-Some of my family members prefer their chaffles to be a little more sturdy and ‘bread-like.’
+Some of my family members prefer their chaffles to be sturdy and ‘bread-like.’
 To compensate, I add a few extra spoonfuls of almond flour.
 You can also use coconut flour, but reduce the amount by half.

 • Use a mini waffle iron.
 Because of their size, mini waffle irons work better than full-sized ones for optimal crispiness!
 I like using my dash mini waffle maker.